 - Will I be able to retain my existing wealth and assets?

-Let’s say that you plan to retire within the coming years and move permanently to enjoy your retirement in France.
-You may have concerns about whether you can afford your preferred lifestyle without having to sell existing assets.
-You may not want to have to downsize your home, for instance.
-Perhaps you have a business to sell and are unsure how best to convert your years of hard work into a retirement nest egg.
+Let’s say that you plan to retire within the coming years and move permanently to France.
+You may have concerns about whether you can maintain your lifestyle without having to sell existing assets or downsize your home.
+Perhaps you have a business to sell and are unsure how best to convert your years of hard work into a tax-efficient retirement nest egg.

 Then there are the complex residence, tax and succession implications of living in France which you need to research – you may be surprised at how different the French regimes are to the UK’s.